School and District Rules

 Anyone visiting Brooks Secondary School must immediately check in at the school office and indicate the purpose and/or business involved in their visit.
 The B.C.
 School Act, Section 177, prohibits trespassing in public school buildings and grounds.

 Students are not to invite friends or acquaintances to visit them at school.
 Only Brooks students should be on or near the Brooks grounds during the day.

 Students who use, are under the influence of, distribute, sell, offer to sell or possess drugs and alcohol will be suspended from school.
-In accordance with School District regulations:
+In accordance with School District Administrative Procedure 340 (link):